Jogll1/JMPL/README.md

 This repository contains the JMPL interpreter (c_jmpl), example programs, and documentation.

 JMPL has support for UTF-8 encoding and many operators have Unicode alternatives.
-It is recommended to use a text-editor with Unicode capabilities or a plugin that allows you to easily insert Unicode characters.
+It is recommended to use a text-editor with Unicode capabilities or a the <a href="https://marketplace.visualstudio.com/items?itemName=jogll1.vscode-jmpl">JMPL VS Code Extension</a> to insert special characters.
 If using a Windows terminal, the code page should be changed to `65001` to properly display any Unicode character that may be outputted.

 ## Running the Interpreter
 The current version of the interpreter is c_jmpl v0.2.2.
+To run the interpreter, you can build it yourself or check `Releases` for pre-built versions.

 ### Prerequisites
 - CMake (Tested with version 4.1.0)